Escape-Technologies/awesome-graphql-security/README.md

 - [GraphQL Cyclic Queries and Depth Limiting](https://blog.escape.tech/cyclic-queries-and-depth-limit/) - The relational aspect of GraphQL can be a vulnerability exploited by running deep and cyclic queries causing your API to crawl under the load and crash.
 - [HTTPS and GraphQL](https://blog.escape.tech/prevent-data-leaks-with-https/) - How HTTPS can prevent Data Leaks
 - [SQL Injection](https://blog.escape.tech/sql-injection-in-graphql/) - SQL Injections in GraphQL

-### Blogs

-- [Access Control Best Practices for GraphQL with Authentication and Authorization](https://blog.escape.tech/authentication-authorization-access-control/) - Confusion between authentication and authorization causes data leaks.
-Learn the difference and how to implement the right access control pattern in your GraphQL API.
-- [The GraphQL Security Blog](https://blog.escape.tech/9-graphql-security-best-practices/) - Learn about GraphQL security, performance, testing and building production-ready APIs with the latest tools and best practices of the GraphQL ecosystem.
-- [Apollo Blog](https://www.apollographql.com/blog/graphql/security/9-ways-to-secure-your-graphql-api-security-checklist/) - Take your GraphQL skills to the next level with our free interactive GraphQL tutorials, videos, quizzes and code challenges.

 ## Contributing